Einstein-type elliptic systems: Analysis of the PDE system

 \subsection{Fixed point system}

-Our aim is to rewrite our PDE system (\ref{fullsystem}) as an elliptic system, where the aim is to apply a fixed point iteration scheme.
+We shall now start by rewriting our PDE system (\ref{Conformal-EMSystem.1})-(\ref{boundcondsystems}) as an elliptic system such that we can construct solutions by iteration.
 In order to rewrite the electric constraint as a second order equation, we will apply a Helmholtz decomposition to the electric field in order to decompose it as the sum of an exact and co-exact 1-forms.
-In the case of AE-manifolds without boundary such a decomposition was addressed in Theorem 7.6 in \cite{Cantor}.
-Our intention is to establish a valid analogous decomposition in the case of manifolds with boundary.
-We will take some time to do this, since this is an interesting result on its own, and, during this process, we will try to clarify some points concerning the result established in \cite{Cantor}.
-In order to do all these, we will appeal to two well-established functional analytic results.
-The following one appears in \cite{Cantor} as Lemma 2.2.
+In the case of AE-manifolds without boundary such a decomposition was addressed in \cite[Theorem 7.6]{Cantor}.
+Our aim is to establish a valid analogous decomposition in the case of manifolds with boundary.
+We will take some time to do this, since this is an interesting result on its own, and, during this process, we will clarify some points concerning the result established in \cite{Cantor}.
+We will appeal to two well-established functional analytic results.
+The following one appears in \cite[Lemma 2.2.]{Cantor}

 \begin{thm} Let $T:X\mapsto Y$ and $S:Y\mapsto Z$ be bounded linear operators between Banach spaces.
 Then, the following are equivalent:

 Furthermore, in case one of the above holds, then $\mathrm{Im}(T)$ is closed in $Y$. \end{thm}